jonas-diete/wakify/README.md

 ## Usage

 # App function
-- the app makes calls to spotify api to return playlist based on your mood.
-By clicking the emojis you will be sent to a corresponding playlist
+- The app makes calls to spotify api to return a playlist based on your mood.
+By clicking the emojis you will be sent to a corresponding playlist.

 # Testing
-To test with cypress, first run the web page, then run `npx cypress run`
+To test with cypress, first run the web page, then run `npx cypress run`.